DeliceLydia/Smashing-Magazine-webpage/README.md

 - Align all elements with float and flex or grid.
 - Use Article tag for all articles listed on the page
 - Make sure to build your layout using a width of 1440px on the original page.
-You can use the Developer Tools to match   that screen size.
-​

 ## Built With

 - HTML